 The Ocean View Apartments have standard, multi-drawer dressers.
 However, most campus rooms (incl.
-Armington, Emerson, Page, Van Kampen and Clark-C, D, G, M, and S) have individual drawer units that may be stacked (or not) and placed almost anywhere in the room.
+Armington, Emerson, Page, Van Kampen and Clark-C, D, G H, M, and S) have individual drawer units that may be stacked (or not) and placed almost anywhere in the room.
 These stackable drawers offer a variety of possibilities for designing living space in a small room.
-The other rooms in Clark Hall (bldgs: E, H, J, K, L, P, Q, R) have built-in drawers that cannot be moved.
+The other rooms in Clark Hall (bldgs: E, J, K, L, P, Q, R) have built-in drawers that cannot be moved.
 For students' safety, no furniture should be stacked unless it has been designed for that function.

 Colleges and universities around the country are increasingly facing the intrusion of bed bugs in residence halls.
 Fortunately, Westmont has had very few incidents of this nature.
 Such tiny pests are brought into the environment by residents, often hiding in crevices in luggage and used furniture.
 Bed bugs are difficult to detect, and even more difficult to eradicate.
 For this reason, many schools no longer allow used furniture to be brought into their residence halls.
-We wish for students to refrain from bringing used furniture with an unknown history.
+We ask our students to refrain from bringing used furniture with an unknown history.

 Furniture and furnishings may not be removed